hans-plume/panoptes-telegram-bot/README.md

-# 🎉 Modularization Complete!

 ## Summary

-Your Plume Cloud Telegram Bot has been successfully refactored into a clean, modularized architecture!
+Plume Cloud Telegram Bot with modularized architecture!

 ### ✅ What Was Done